-- In case of incorrect or forged information, revealed at any stage of academic career at MAJU, the admission shall be cancelled, and no transcript shall be
+- In case of incorrect or forged information, revealed at any stage of academic career at MAJU, the admission shall be cancelled, and no transcript shall be issued.

 - A candidate seeking admission in the university shall abide by all its rules, regulations and policies published by the university from time to time.

 - If a 1st semester student decides to withdraw from the University after having registered s/he shall be entitled for full tuition fee refund provided that:

 - If a 1st semester student decides to withdraw from the University after having registered s/he shall be entitled for tuition fee refund provided that:

 - 100% of paid tuition fee shall be refunded up to 7th day of start of semester.